Synthetica: History

 According to Metric's frontwoman Emily Haines, Synthetica is "about forcing yourself to confront what you see in the mirror when you finally stand still long enough to catch a reflection.
 Synthetica is about being able to identify the original in a long line of reproductions.
 It's about what is real vs what is artificial".
-The band collaborated with Lou Reed for the recording of the song "The Wanderlust", which would ultimately be his very last appearance on an original recording during his lifetime.
+The band collaborated with Lou Reed for the recording of the song "The Wanderlust"; the song would ultimately be his very last appearance on an original recording during his lifetime.
 A unique feature of the album is that all of the lyrics in the booklet are printed backwards.
 Included in the CD case is a reflective piece of foil so the words can be read correctly.

 Following the album's release, Haines responded to a question about the changing meaning of songs over time and stated in relation to a lyric from the title song "Synthetica": "Like, 'Hey, I'm not synthetica'—sometimes it feels like a totally victorious statement and sometimes it feels kind of beaten down … but it's just rock 'n' roll, you know.
 I'm not meaning to be pretentious about it at all."

-Mobile App
+Mobile app

 The band released a mobile app created specifically for the Synthetica album.
 An interview with lead singer Emily Haines revealed that the app gave the band the opportunity to revisit an artwork: "The whole point of it is that it’s an experience between us and the listener and people can be more involved.
 I’m really excited that we can just constantly upgrade it".
 The songs in the app are paired with artworks from Italian architecture group Superstudio, on which Haines commented: "I’m always looking for art, looking for things to be inspired by and connect with", says Haines about what prompted the decision to include the images in the app.
 "I just found myself drawn into this world of those drawings that are abstractions of future realities, but in this case they took the conventional model of those kinds of conceptual drawings and really made a movement".